theajayjain/ajay-cooks/_posts/2020-04-09-Quick-and-Easy-Noodle-Soup.md

     3. When noodles are done, drain and then place in the soup.
 Mix and cook for another five minutes, then serve with scallions on top.

 ---
 This noodle soup takes little to no time and can easily serve 4 people as a meal, or 6 people if you are serving with other food.
 All it takes is just two pots (one for the noodles and one for the soup) and 30 minutes of your time.
-It is an excellent quick meal to make when you are in a rush.
+It is an excellent quick meal to make when you are in a rush or want a soothing meal quickly.